2021 Pacific typhoon season: Typhoon Champi

 At 00:00 UTC on June 18, the JTWC started to monitor a broad area of convection nearly 250 km to the south-southwest of Pohnpei.
 The system remained weak as it moved northwestwards in a favorable environment for further intensification, characterized by warm sea surface temperatures, low to moderate wind shear and good outflow; the disturbance remained weak as it moved northwestwards.
-The JTWC issued a TCFA on the system two days later, though the system remained disorganised.
+The JTWC issued a TCFA on the system two days later, though the system remained disorganized.
 The JMA upgraded the system to a tropical depression at 00:00 UTC on June 21.
 Meanwhile, the JTWC designated it as 06W in their first advisory on the system, with an exposed LLCC being evident on satellite imagery due to moderate wind shear, being induced by a tropical upper tropospheric trough to its north.
 By 21:00 on June 21, 06W made its closest passage to the south-southwest of Guam, continuing its northwest track.
 On June 22, at 06:00 UTC, the JTWC upgraded the system into a tropical storm as it continued to move away from Guam.
 The JMA followed and upgraded the system into a tropical storm, in June 23 at 00:00 UTC, and assigned it the name Champi.
 At 18:00 UTC, the JMA upgraded the storm to a severe tropical storm as it turned northwestwards.
 At this time, a microwave imagery scan of Champi revealed an eye feature emerging in the system; however, this was short lived as dry air continued to impact the storm from the west.
 In addition, poleward outflow on the system remained weak on June 24, restricting Champi to significantly develop.
 However, on the next day, as a shortwave trough crossed the Ryukyu Islands, the outflow increased on the storm which allowed it to intensify further.
 On June 25, at 06:00 UTC, the JMA officially declared the storm a typhoon.
 The JTWC soon followed, upgrading it into a Category 1-equivalent typhoon.
 At this time, a Champi turned north and north-northwestwards, and subsequently reached its peak intensity of 120 km/h (75 mph) ten-minute maximum sustained winds with a minimum barometric pressure of 980 hPa by 21:00 UTC on June 25, however it was downgraded to a tropical storm a day later.
 The storm continued to weaken as it move towards the Japanese islands, until on June 27, the JMA issued its last advisory at 12:00 UTC as the system became an extratropical low.
 The JTWC also issued its last warning for Champi at 09:00 UTC, same day.